VQD-BSV-Official/DVFix/README.md

 1. Folder containing damaged files
 2. Prepare a place to save the file (empty)
 3. Recommended to run on Windows, instead of Linux.
 4. Good sample file.
-The file must be the same device or software.
+The file must be the same device or software. <br>
 The same parameters (Resolution, FPS, audio format).

 To use:
 1. Select the folder containing the video file